Kito0615/NetEaseMusicDownloader/README.md

 > activities.
 All legal issues are not related to the author.
 >
 > **NOTE**: With new source from [QQMusic](http://y.qq.com) added, the source API is get from ite [webpage](http://y.qq.com), **all right revserved by [QQMusic](http://y.qq.com)**.
 This was **only for study**.
+>
+> **NOTE**: **Third part API server is outdated.
+Now this project will not be useful.
+If you want to use this project, you can check this [NetEaseCloudMusicApi](https://github.com/Binaryify/NeteaseCloudMusicApi) project and modify api requests in this project.**

 #### Update: 2019-06-6